 This makes a deliciously thick and crunchy topping that will stay crisp after baking, even after a few hours in the fridge!

-Some tips for making this Strawberry Rhubarb Crisp:
+Tips for making Strawberry Rhubarb Crisp:

 - Don’t skip the old-fashioned oats!
 They make the topping crispy and give you a nice crunch.

 - Whipped cream or vanilla ice cream would pair perfectly with this crisp.
 The warm juicy fruit, crunchy streusel, and cold ice cream are the perfect combo.
 So EASY and DELICIOUS!

 - I wouldn’t advise increasing the amount of strawberries in this recipe even if it is tempting.
 Strawberries release a lot of juice so your crisp might get a bit more liquidy.